 Physical therapies for arthritis

-occupational therapy – practical advice on managing everyday tasks, choosing specialised aids and equipment, protecting your joints from further damage and managing fatigue.
-Surgery for arthritis
+- occupational therapy – practical advice on managing everyday tasks, choosing specialised aids and equipment, protecting your joints from further damage and managing fatigue.

 Surgery may be necessary and advisable if the damage to your joint is severe enough to cause difficulties in your everyday life, and when other treatment isn’t reducing the pain.
 Joint replacements are now very sophisticated and successful.
 Many different joints, including hip, knee, shoulder and elbow, are routinely replaced in people with advanced arthritis.
 There are also a number of other pain-relieving or reconstructive operations which can be helpful.